New Jersey Roads - CR 567

 CR 567 SB - why the white banners for blue shields?

 SB at Elm St. in Neshanic Station.
-I have a ton more photos of this delicate bridge below.
+I have a ton more photos of this delicate bridge on its own page, linked at bottom.

-Looking west on Chubb Way where CR 567 makes its closest approach to US 202.
+Looking west on Chubb Way where CR 567 makes a pass at US 202.
 CR 646 is only half a mile long, but the "JCT" should be a lot closer than a half mile to the actual junction.
 "TO" would be more appropriate, as would an aligned shield.

 Onto CR 514